Patchier/i-can-hear-vegas-knocking/README.md

 Stewie Tweaks - My own custom take on Stewie Tweaks, forked from the default for Viva New Vegas.
 However, the original INI is included if you wish to use it instead!

+Hardcore Charisma - No longer a dump stat if you care at all about what factions think of you.
+Take a look [here](https://www.nexusmods.com/newvegas/mods/78448) for details.

 Stash Organizer - In any interior cell, or player-owned exterior cell, press the VATS key on any contained to start what is probably the best sorting mod known to man.
 I actually recommend reading it yourself so you can see what all it does.
 Check it out [here](https://eddoursul.win/mods/stash-organizer/).

 I have also set JIP to separate headgear DR/DT from body armor DR/DT, and included S6S' fix to ensure enemies aren't doming you with every shot.
 Still, you're gonna want some head coverage if you get into a fight in the open!